uwreact/uwreact/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests.
 - [ ] I have added necessary documentation.
-- [ ] I have done quality assurance on my work using the staging server.
+- [ ] I have done QA using the staging server.